 Working on the Primary National Strategy objectives for Year 3/4, the focus is on perfecting basic spelling, grammar and punctuation rules whilst developing reading and comprehension abilities.
 Comprehension exercises will draw on texts from a variety of genres and pupils will practise inferring from the text.
 Narrative writing will be taught in stages with an emphasis on planning and increasing description.

 Pupils are expected to read throughout both the term and holidays and to read aloud to an adult three times a week.
-A reading response book will provide a record of the child’s progress and an opportunity to share their reading with teachers and parents.
+A reading response book will provide a record of the child’s progress and an opportunity to share reading with teachers and parents.

 In Years 5 and 6 pupils will consolidate the skills from the previous year.
 Pupils will be taught to increase the depth of their answers and to supply examples.
 Creative writing will feature a wider range of vocabulary and pupils will employ a variety of descriptive techniques.
 Inference and deduction play a significant role in comprehension skills and pupils will be encouraged to look beneath the obvious textual content in order to develop full and detailed answers to questions relating to the text.

 Children are taught the importance of the four rules of number and are expected to know their times tables by the end of Year 4.
 There is support offered where needed and extension work for high flyers.
-Parents are encouraged to practice tables with children on a regular basis.
+Parents are encouraged to practise tables with children on a regular basis.
 The importance of numeracy is related to everyday life and other subjects.

 Pupils are assessed both formally and informally with feedback and targets being set in response to written and spoken tasks.
 Baseline tests are sat in literacy and numeracy including mental maths and spelling at the start of each term.
 This data enables staff to closely monitor pupils and help pinpoint targets to achieve greater progress.
 Individual education plans may be drawn up and parental involvement is very much welcomed at St Gerard’s.